iLert/docs/integrations/mongodbatlas.md

 ![](../.gitbook/assets/mongodb\_project\_addalert.png)

-* If the Alert has been configured, it should show up in the **Alert Settings** tab and the Alert should be created in iLert.
+* If the Alert has been configured, it should show up in the **Alert Settings** tab and the Alert should be created in ilert.

 ![](../.gitbook/assets/mongodb\_project\_alertsettings.png)